R3BRootGroup/sofia/README.md

 This directory contains all the readers related to SOFIA detectors :

 - R3BSofAtReader for the Active target detector
-- R3BSofMwpcReader for the MWPC tracking detectors
 - R3BSofTrimReader for the triple ionization chamber
 - R3BSofSciReader for the plastic scintillator located at the FRS and at the entrance of Cave-C (Start)
-- R3BSofTwimReader for the double ionization chamber located in front of target
 - R3BSofToFWReader for the large area ToF-Wall located behind GLAD
 - R3BSofScalersReader for the scalers
 - R3BSofCorrvReader for time correlations of DAQ sub-systems
+- Readers for the TWIM and MWPC detectors can be found on [R3BRoot](https://github.com/R3BRootGroup/R3BRoot)

 and UCESB data structures are located at sofsource/ext :

 - ext_h101_sofat.h
-- ext_h101_sofmwpc.h
 - ext_h101_softrim.h
 - ext_h101_sofsci.h
-- ext_h101_softwim.h
 - ext_h101_softofw.h
 - ext_h101_sofscalers.h
 - ext_h101_sofcorrv.h